phillipshreves/dog-door/README.md

-# Jack Door
+# Pythonic Dog Door
-Motorized door opening and closing, controlled by Jack the dog
+Motorized door opening and closing, controlled by Jack the dog!

 https://youtu.be/pmgy2o8wQfg